 - Feet (e.g. bunions, hammer toes, corns, calluses)

-- Heels (e.g. plantar fasciitis, heel spurs and heel pain)
+- Heels (e.g. plantar fasciitis, heel spurs, heel pain, Sever’s disease)

-- Knees (e.g. patellofemoral syndrome, chondromalacia or runners knee)
+- Knees (e.g. patellofemoral syndrome, chondromalacia (runners knee), Osgood Schlatter’s disease

 - Thighs (e.g. Iliotibial band syndrome)